 Each faculty has a Faculty Student Council (FSR).
 Members of the FSR are elected for a period of one year; the number of members depends on the size of the faculty in question.
 The FSR has the right of information and right of initiative and on specific topics the right of advice or consent; this is laid down in the Higher Education and Scientific Research Act (HRA) and the Student Council Regulations.
 The FSR consults with the dean of the faculty.

 Boards of Studies

-The Local Consultation Body consists of representatives from the four unions (FNV Overheid, CNV Publieke Zaak, AC-HOP, and CMHF) and the Executive Board.
-The Local Consultation Body consults on issues concerning regulations for personnel which Executive Boards are obliged or permitted to draw up in accordance with the Collective Labour Agreement for Dutch Universities.
-This concerns in particular the terms and conditions of employment and the legal position of personnel.
+The Local Consultation Committee consists of representatives of the four trade unions (FNV Overheid, CNV Publieke Zaak, AC-HOP and CMHF) and the Executive Board.
+The Local Consultation Committee discusses subjects to which the Collective Labour Agreement of Dutch Universities obliges or allows the Executive Board to make arrangements for employees.
+This concerns in particular the terms of employment and the legal status of employees.